GrandmasterTash/OpenRec/docs/files_paths.md

 ## Celerity

+TODO: Feel this would look better as an image with arrows....

 Let's show an example of a file being processed by Celerity and how files are created and moved/removed during the internal phases of a match job.

 ***Note*** In all the examples below the milliseconds have been removed from the timestamps in the filenames, simply for brevity.
 In reality, each filename would have 3 more digits in the timestamp representing the milliseconds.